nomadscientist/galaxy-workshop/events/spanscriptomics/program-en.md

     done:
       title: "All done?"
       description: "Please feel free to hang around in Slack and talk to us and the rest of the Galaxy community!
-We'll send you a survey after the course - PLEASE fill it out.
-Thanks for joining!!"
+Thanks so much for joining and we hope you learned a ton!!"
       sessions:

     post-course:
       title: "After the Course"
       description: |
+        We'll send you a survey after the course - PLEASE fill it out, as this is crucial for the GTÑ study on the impact of translating bioinformatics materials.
-        All these materials will remain online, so you can continue working on them for as long as you want.
+        All the course materials will remain online, so you can continue working on them for as long as you want.
 The only difference will be that you should ask your questions on the <a href="https://gitter.im/Galaxy-Training-Network/Lobby">GTN Gitter channel</a>, instead of Slack.